nikhil-x-gupta/visual-ai/register/README.md

 #### Pre-requisite
   - API-KEY from the IEAM mgmt hub admin to register the edge node.
-  - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) with at least one USB camera
+  - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) with at least one USB camera connected.

   For OpenVINO

-  - Either have Neural Compute Stick 2 (NCS2) plugged in or Movidius VPU card in the desktop
+  - Either have Neural Compute Stick 2 (NCS2) plugged in or Movidius VPU card in the desktop.

 #### 1. Verify the output of the following command.
 It should return one IP address that you use to ssh into the edge device. e.g. `192.168.x.x your-hostname`